Connecting drives

 6. On the configuration screen, fill in your authentication and bucket details, using the configuration settings description table for guidance.
 Click Next.

 7. Select whether to set the drive as a default drive.
-Be aware of how changing the default drive affects assets.
+Not usually recommended, see Managing default drives for details.

 8. Click Done